The Common Program of the People's Republic of China 1949-1954

 In his talks with newspaper editors on April 2 1948, Mao Zedong clearly stated the role of the press: "One of the methods is that we must fully utilize newspapers.
 Running newspapers well, running newspapers in a way that fascinates people, correctly propagating the Party principles and policies through newspapers, strengthening the connection between the Party and the masses through newspapers, is an issue that cannot be belittled in Party work, and that has a major principle significance… “The role and power of newspapers consists in their ability to bring the Party program, the Party line, the Party's general and specific policies, its tasks and methods of work before the masses in the quickest and most extensive way."

-In the period of the first United Front policy (see part 1) the CCP published besides labour and peasant journals also youth and women journals "From the very beginning, therefore, the Party established a news media structure that consisted of both Party organs and non-party media outlets that were nevertheless under its leadership."
+In the period of the first United Front policy (see part 1) the CCP published besides labour and peasant journals also youth and women journals.
+From the outset, the Party established a media framework comprising both Party-affiliated outlets and non-Party media, all operating under its leadership.
 In May 1949, the CCP leaders talked with several editors of independent published newspapers, Wang Yunsheng, Xu Zhucheng, Pu Xixiu and Chu Anping.
 The political leaders assured them that China needs privately owned newspapers because it still needed to gain support from these newspapers, which were still influential among the Shanghai urban population.
 The party lacked experience in making newspapers for the urban population.
 Until 1949, they had only published for cadres, soldiers, and peasants.

-Reporting on actual events is also subject to censorship.
-Renmin Ribao writes about the Chinese entry into the Korea War only 3 weeks later, on November 8, 1950, because then the paper could report on the first success of the Chinese intervention.
-Widespread skepticism toward the official media prevailed, driven in part by exposure to news reports from Taiwan radio and, notably, Voice of America, which one official commentator labeled a "factory for fabricating rumors."
-However, the broader lack of trust stemmed from the realization among the populace that the official media omitted news portraying the Communist government unfavorably.
-Mao Zedong keeps a tight control about the subject of propaganda of the Korea War.
-On January 5, 1951, he instructed Peng Dehuai “the whole country and whole world are carefully watching reports from the Korean War,” He stresses the need to publicize every battlefield victory and achievement, including “the release of prisoners of war and other important sudden steps ” all while making sure that Xinhua, the state news agency, “does not publish or leak military secrets or conditions at the same time.”
-Mao Zedong continues: “[We] must change the current situation where Xinhua often does not publish war reports, or publishes such reports too late.”
+From June 10, 1950, to December 31, 1952, Shanghai was home to a state-owned English-language newspaper, *The Shanghai News*.
+Its primary purpose was to highlight the PRC’s achievements, denounce American imperialism, promote socialist internationalism and anti-colonial solidarity, and cover local news in Shanghai.
+Interestingly, this orthodox propaganda was contrasted with extensive advertisements from both Chinese and foreign-owned companies.
+Such commercial advertising was actively encouraged as a symbol of the vibrant New Democratic economy.
+The Shanghai News bore a strong imprint from the China Daily Tribune, an English-language newspaper established in 1946 by the GMD’s Ministry of Foreign Affairs.
+When the CCP took control of Shanghai, the Tribune ceased operations, and the News absorbed a considerable portion of its senior staff, office and manual workers, and printing equipment.
+It also adopted the Tribune's commercial business model, aiming for financial self-sufficiency through sales and advertising, mirroring the approach of privately-owned publications and aligning with the principles of the New Democratic economy.
+The audiences the newspaper wanted to reach were (1) oppressed nationalities in Southeast Asia (2) foreigners in China [and] (3) the people of the New Democratic Countries and peace-loving people in imperialist countries.
+Reporting on actual events was also subject to censorship.
+Renmin Ribao wrote about the Chinese entry into the Korea War only 3 weeks later, on November 8, 1950, because then the paper could report on the first success of the Chinese intervention.
+Widespread scepticism toward the official media prevailed, driven in part by exposure to news reports from Taiwan radio and, notably, Voice of America, which one official commentator labelled a "factory for fabricating rumors."
+However, the broader lack of trust stemmed from the realization among the populace that the official media omitted news portraying the Communist government unfavourably.
+Mao Zedong kept a tight control about the subject of propaganda of the Korea War.
+On January 5, 1951, he instructed Peng Dehuai “the whole country and whole world are carefully watching reports from the Korean War,” He stressed the need to publicize every battlefield victory and achievement, including “the release of prisoners of war and other important sudden steps ” all while making sure that Xinhua, the state news agency, “does not publish or leak military secrets or conditions at the same time.”
+Mao Zedong continued: “[We] must change the current situation where Xinhua often does not publish war reports, or publishes such reports too late.

-Furthermore, the entering of PLA troops in Tibet is only reported after 3 weeks of the real event.
-"The newspaper ’s November 2 edition contained the first big report on the subject, placed at the bottom of the front page, simply proclaiming “The People ’s Liberation Army Has Begun Advancing into Tibet.”
-The single headline was actually an umbrella for a series of smaller Xinhua stories, most composed of fewer than 10 sentences, with the main one a largely factual account of the advance, which at that point was several weeks old.
-The term “liberate” appeared frequently throughout the stories to describe the advance of the People ’s Liberation Army. " The Provisional Regulations for the Preservation of State Secrets of the People's Republic of China, which is promulgated on June 8, 1951, and the Statute on punishment for counterrevolutionary activity (February 20, 1951) further limit publications.
+News of the PLA's entry into Tibet was not reported until three weeks after the event.
+The first major coverage appeared in the November 2 edition, featuring the headline, “The People’s Liberation Army Has Begun Advancing into Tibet.”
+This headline served as an umbrella for a collection of brief Xinhua reports, most under ten sentences long.
+The main story provided a largely factual account of the advance, though it was already weeks old by then.
+Throughout the reports, the term “liberate” was repeatedly used to describe the PLA’s actions.
+The Provisional Regulations for the Preservation of State Secrets of the People's Republic of China, which was promulgated on June 8, 1951, and the Statute on punishment for counterrevolutionary activity (February 20, 1951) further limited publications.

-Ultimately, the party decides which articles are to be exchanged and which experiences are to be promoted or condemned.
+Ultimately, the party decided which articles were to be exchanged and which experiences were to be promoted or condemned.
 Due to the amount of illiterate people in China, the Conference of Newspapermen made in 1950 the decision to establish collective reading groups to spread news all over the country.
-Collective reading groups can, for instance, be found in industrial enterprises, schools, religious meeting points, armies, prisons, and groups of housewives.
+Collective reading groups could, for instance, be found in industrial enterprises, schools, religious meeting points, armies, prisons, and groups of housewives.
 The propaganda machinery didn't exclusively prioritize strict control over newspaper content aimed at securing unwavering support for the CCP, as some prior analyses of PRC news systems suggested.
 Instead, this prevalent approach to news distribution emphasized sensational, dramatic, and captivating narratives to engage audiences with current events, China's future, and the Communist Party's role in shaping it.
-"Voluntary" attendance is described, but in reality, it's more of an obligation.
-It's among the primary duties of every propaganda, news, and educational worker to organize such reading groups.
-Despite shortages in newsprint, distribution bottlenecks, illiteracy, and even challenges like a scarcity of lamp oil, a significant portion of the Chinese population can still be reached through the press.
-Discussions within these groups compel participants to actively engage with the content presented.
-Additionally, the selection of reading material serves as an additional filter on the flow of information.
-It allows the Party to focus on primary issues, excluding secondary ones that might confuse or distract less educated or less advanced individuals.
-To reach the rural areas, newspaper boards are located at the head of a street, outside a school or government office, or in a marketplace.
-"The blackboards included “each province's important government orders and announcements, and important nation-wide domestic and international news.”
-They also reported village work affairs, the progress of model personages, criticisms, mass opinion, as well as ordinary policies, laws, and education to encourage labor.79 In short, the boards contained the entire communist program, condensed and simplified for mass consumption, regularly refreshed, and freely available for the whole community to read."
+"Voluntary" attendance was described, but in reality, it was more of an obligation.
+It was among the primary duties of every propaganda, news, and educational worker to organize such reading groups.
+Despite shortages in newsprint, distribution bottlenecks, illiteracy, and even challenges like a scarcity of lamp oil, a significant portion of the Chinese population could still be reached through the press.
+Discussions within these groups compelled participants to actively engage with the content presented.
+Additionally, the selection of reading material served as an additional filter on the flow of information.
+It allowed the Party to focus on primary issues, excluding secondary ones that might confuse or distract less educated or less advanced individuals.
+To disseminate information in rural areas, newspaper boards were set up in prominent locations such as street corners, outside schools or government offices, and marketplaces.
+These boards displayed key provincial government orders, nationwide domestic and international news, and updates on village affairs.
+They highlighted the achievements of model individuals, provided criticisms and mass opinions, and conveyed policies, laws, and educational messages aimed at encouraging labor.
+In essence, these boards condensed and simplified the entire communist program, presenting it in an accessible format that was regularly updated and freely available for the entire community to read.

-Many reporters and editors, who worked before 1949, are arrested and sometimes killed.
-All independent journalists and publishers are required to operate within workplaces controlled by the CCP.
-These personnel controls extend beyond the official organs of the regime to encompass all newspapers and journals in the country, regardless of their nominal affiliations.
-For instance, the editor of a newspaper associated with a provincial women’s association, although appointed by the association itself, must first receive approval from the provincial party authorities and subsequently be confirmed by the Central Committee of the party.
+Many reporters and editors, who worked before 1949, were arrested and sometimes killed.
+All independent journalists and publishers were required to operate within workplaces controlled by the CCP.
+These personnel control extended beyond the official organs of the regime to encompass all newspapers and journals in the country, regardless of their nominal affiliations.
+For instance, the editor of a associated with a provincial women’s association, although appointed by the association itself, must first receive approval from the provincial party authorities and subsequently be confirmed by the Central Committee of the party.
 To further tighten the control, the CCP introduced the Thought Reform campaign (see Article 46).
-The campaign is introduced in the Shanghai media industry on August 21 and ended on October 21, 1952.
+The campaign was introduced in the Shanghai media industry on August 21 and ended on October 21, 1952.
 Primarily, personnel from the editorial and management departments of privately owned newspapers played significant roles in the campaign.
 Mass campaigns, like the Thought Reform, proved to be effective in pressuring the shareholders of privately owned newspapers to relinquish their shares to the government and compel the transformation of these newspapers into jointly managed entities.
 As a result, following the Thought Reform, remaining privately owned newspapers, such as Wenhui Bao and Xinmin Bao, underwent a transformation into joint public and private management by the conclusion of 1952.
 The nationalization of the Shanghai newspaper industry went through a gradual process from the initial takeover in 1949 to the transformation of the remaining privately owned newspapers into joint public and private management, which completed the nationalization of newspapers by late 1952.
 The pattern of both the initial takeover and the nationalization process from 1949 to 1952 demonstrated that the relatively successful nationalization by the CCP was a combined result of both the gradual expansion of state control over privately owned newspapers since the wartime period and the CCP’ s coercive measures through mass campaigns, such as the Thought Reform.

 The fate of private commercial radio stations can be compared with the destiny of the commercial newspapers.
-In early 1950 there are 33 private radio stations (22 are located in Shanghai, 3 in Guangzhou and Chongqing, 2 in Ningbo, and 1 in Beijing, Tianjin, and Qingdao).
+In early 1950 there were 33 private radio stations (22 were located in Shanghai, 3 in Guangzhou and Chongqing, 2 in Ningbo, and 1 in Beijing, Tianjin, and Qingdao).
 While not explicitly prohibited for a number of years, private radio stations faced mounting pressure to cease broadcasting or transition into public ownership.
 Announcers underwent scrutiny to ensure their political allegiance and were required to register.
 Stations found in violation of regulations, such as broadcasting commercial messages for payment, faced consequences including the arrest of managers and employees, as well as interrogation of their client base.
 The municipal party committee acquired several stations, likely at significantly reduced prices.
 To maintain a semblance of legitimacy, outright seizure of stations by the party was a rare occurrence.
-At the end of 1953 the private stations are all gone.
+At the end of 1953 the private stations were all gone.

 In 1949 there were about one million radio sets, concentrated in urban “bourgeois” homes.
 Many of these listeners listened to foreign radio stations, which symbolized their cosmopolitan identity.
 After 1949, listening to these radio stations was seen a potential threat to the new regime.
-At the beginning of the Korean War, a campaign started against those who listened to the Voice Of America.
-The station was considered as a tool of American imperialism.
-"The government mobilized all sorts of authorities in their anti-shortwave project: public security, scientific associations, garrison and PLA communications divisions, news publishers, women’s associations, trade unions.
-Newspapers published editorials and stations broadcast pithy orders: Oppose listening to Voice of America!
-Turn in your shortwave radios!
-Unions and the Communist Youth Corp urged their members to turn in those people secretly harboring a shortwave radio, or listening to enemy broadcasts.17" Neighbors were enlisted to monitor neighbors.
+At the onset of the Korean War, a campaign was launched against individuals who listened to the Voice of America, which was labelled a tool of American imperialism.
+The government enlisted a wide range of organizations in this anti-shortwave initiative, including public security forces, scientific associations, garrison and PLA communication divisions, news outlets, women’s associations, and trade unions.
+Newspapers ran editorials, and radio stations issued emphatic orders such as, “Oppose listening to Voice of America!” and “Turn in your shortwave radios!”
+Unions and the Communist Youth Corps encouraged their members to report anyone secretly owning a shortwave radio or listening to enemy broadcasts.
+Neighbours were enlisted to monitor neighbours.

-A network of regulated radio stations is established to reach a wide audience, alongside the takeover or closure of radio stations from the previous regime.
+A network of regulated radio stations was established to reach a wide audience, alongside the takeover or closure of radio stations from the previous regime.
 The CCP also aimed to broaden the audience for "People’s Radio Stations" and safeguard the airwaves from enemy infiltration.
 Mao Zedong’s speech on October1, 1949 was broadcasted live.
 Microphones around Tiananmen Square were placed to capture audience enthusiasm and the military parade.
-From 1950 onwards, a rediffusion network is started and within a year 51 stations with 2200 loudspeakers are installed.
+From 1950 onwards, a rediffusion network was started and within a year 51 stations with 2200 loudspeakers were installed.
 In the same year, the CCP tightened control over the sale of radio equipment and registered radio sets.
-The emphasis in developing this rediffusion network is due to the lack of radio sets in the rural areas and it is above all an inexpensive way to reach the rural population.
+The emphasis in developing this rediffusion network was due to the lack of radio sets in the rural areas and it was above all an inexpensive way to reach the rural population.
 Rooftop broadcasting was also a method to reach rural areas.
 News, agricultural knowledge, exchanged experiences, and promoted productivity by praising models and criticizing “backward elements” would be read out loud in the local dialect by a schoolteacher or other literate person.
 "The Party mandated “listening groups” in which cadres supervised discussion, partook in the singing of songs as one national body, and added local flavor to the Party’s broadcast directives."

 As early as May 22, 1950, National Radio began broadcasting programs in Tibetan, followed shortly by broadcasts in Mongolian, Korean, Zhuang, and Kazakh.
 These programs covered the contemporary lives of minority nationalities, promoted the Party's nationality policies, and communicated the Party's position on issues related to China’s border regions.
 In addition to serving minority listeners, these multilingual broadcasts also audibly reflected the ethnic diversity within China.

 Struggling with insufficient technological expertise, the radio operators encountered another fresh institutional challenge: their shift from the Party to the government.
 In 1951, the CCP opted to transfer the radio operators, who were under its oversight, to the GAC.
 This move aimed to enhance the government's propaganda capabilities.
 Later that same year, the State Organization Commission mandated that each county government secretary's office must have a dedicated full-time staff member responsible for radio operations.
 Although these radio operators held positions within the county government, they were also required to adhere to directives from the Party's county propaganda department.
 The costs for essential supplies like transistors, paper, and pens would be covered by the hosting institution.
 The funding of the operators should not be taken from the funding for electricity.
 Once the funding was insufficient, it should be covered by the funding for propaganda.
 It should be noticed that the rivalry between provincial radio authorities and local officials for control over the interpretation of state policies, regulations, and directives sped up.
 As officials submitted to the radio's authority, radio stations no longer regarded them as intermediaries between the state and the rural population.
 To put it differently, the local officials who were once crucial for smoothing communication barriers between the government and the citizens turned into hindrances themselves.
-Due to the confidence it inspired, radio emerged as a crucial instrument for implementing government initiatives.
+Due to the confidence, it inspired, radio emerged as a crucial instrument for implementing government initiatives.
 The dissemination of socialist benefits through this contemporary and authoritative device cultivated a sense of trust.
 Many believed that as the voice originated from the central government, its communication must be inherently truthful.
 The information and directives provided were straightforward and untwisted, unaffected by the manipulation of corrupt local authorities.
 The positive sentiments fostered by radio, along with its expanding reach, proved especially valuable in the establishment of cooperatives, the initial phase of collectivization, in 1954.
 During this period, radio monitoring teams were utilized for this purpose.
 These teams were tasked with incessantly broadcasting pro-collectivization propaganda, which prompted numerous peasants to convene for listening sessions.

 In 1942, Mao Zedong expressed disapproval of the conventional writing style found in newspapers, stressing the importance of simplicity and clarity in writing.
 However, foreign language media often leaned heavily on Marxist-Leninist terminology, rendering its messages accessible only to those already well-versed in such language.
 This posed a significant issue, given that the primary audience of the PRC's foreign propaganda media was the "middle elements" abroad rather than leftist circles.
-Nonetheless, the Party's overarching aim is to secure dominion over the media by instituting a steadfast framework of interpretation, effectively stifling dissent.
-Ideally, divergent ideas find little traction due to the absence of suitable linguistic avenues.
-At its most extreme, the formalized and antiseptic bureaucratic language of the PRC has earned the epithet "Mao style".
-A NCNA editor stresses the importance of adapting the wording and contents of overseas propaganda to the ‘mental state’ of foreigners.
+Nonetheless, the Party's overarching aim was to secure dominion over the media by instituting a steadfast framework of interpretation, effectively stifling dissent.
+Ideally, divergent ideas found little traction due to the absence of suitable linguistic avenues.
+At its most extreme, the formalized and antiseptic bureaucratic language of the PRC had earned the epithet "Mao style".
+A NCNA editor stressed the importance of adapting the wording and contents of overseas propaganda to the ‘mental state’ of foreigners.
 "For instance, one must not put too much stress on the extension of working hours, on doing without rest or sleep, on women taking part in heavy physical labour, etc. This is because in the minds of Western readers, circumstances like these easily create the impression of labour being made more and more intense and of a lack of concern with [the wellbeing of] the individual.
 This in turn provides the enemy with opportunities to spread rumours.11"

 As the tide of the Civil War turned after 1947, publishers in Shanghai shifted their focus from corporate survival under Nationalist rule to positioning themselves for Communist rule.
 They hired Russian-language compilation and review staff and, responding to an invitation from Mao Dun, who was traveling to the Soviet Union, relied on him to purchase a large number of Soviet books and periodicals.
 Additionally, the printing factory used the pretext of buying more materials to acquire Russian-language copper matrices.
-These maneuvers prepared them to meet the anticipated demand for Soviet publications after the Civil War.
+These manoeuvers prepared them to meet the anticipated demand for Soviet publications after the Civil War.

 In June 1950, Hu Yuzhi reported about the publishing sector.
 He stated: "The publishing sector of the entire country is still quite chaotic.
 Output is low and so is quality.
 The vast majority of new books are of mediocre content and are stereotyped.
 The biggest sales are only cadre study books and journals, with literary works coming in second; books in support of production and construction and reading materials for the great masses of workers and peasants are few and far between.
 We will have to spend a great amount of work to turn around the trend of publishing being detached from the real needs. ...High paper prices are of course the main reason for high book prices, but another reason is the mishandling of distribution and our inability to avoid waste.
 In most places, textbooks cannot be supplied in time."